taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 2

+**"This subdermal shield allows the Automata to exist above ground, and fulfill the prime directive of their clan -- to restore the Amazon Rainforest."**

 We see close-up views of the people in the inner most circle, just on the outside of the metal hoop:

 * Jina, also covered in clan tatoos and splendid eSyrup ritual clothing.
 Jina's subdermal shield is visible in shadowy patterns under her clan tatoos.
 Next to her is a tall bucket holding ritual clensing water.